-As we know, falls are the most common cause of injury related deaths in people aged 75 and over.
+Sadly, falls are the most common cause of injury-related deaths in people aged 75 and over.
 In fact, according to The Royal Society for the Prevention of Accidents (ROSPA):

 The ROSPA also explain that the largest proportion of accidents are falls from stairs and steps, with 60% of deaths resulting from accidents on stairs.
-Common injuries suffered from falls include arm, leg and shoulder injuries, with 25% of falls causing injury to more than one part of the body.
+Falls commonly result in arm, leg and shoulder injuries, with 25% of falls causing injury to more than one part of the body.

 You may have seen our top tips for older people to follow when it comes to staying safe at home.
-Today’s article focuses on what you can do to try and prevent an accident from happening whilst you’re using the staircase in your home.
+Today’s article focuses on what you can do to try and prevent falls and accidents on the stairs in your home.

 Take Your Time

-The first tip for getting up and down your staircase safety would be to take your time.
-If you often struggle to maintain your breath and balance, you should not be rushing to get up those stairs.
+Our first tip for staircase safety would be to take your time.
+If you often struggle with balance or feeling out of breath, you definitely should not be rushing to get up the stairs.
 The same is true if you have weaker bones or muscles due to a medical condition.

-The same advice is recommended for your return journey back down the stairs.
-In reality you should really take it even easier going down your staircase, as if you lose your balance or trip you will go tumbling down the stairs.
+The same advice goes double for coming back down the stairs.
+In fact, you should take even more care when going down your staircase.
+After all, if you lose your balance or trip, you’re more likely to go tumbling down the stairs.

 Ask for Help

-Another tip which is easy to apply is to ask for help up and down the stairs.
+Another simple staircase safety tip is to ask for help up and down the stairs.
 If you live with a partner, family member or friend you can always ask them to give you a hand up the staircase.
 People will be more than happy to protect you by giving you a helping hand.

-If your loved ones are visiting and you know that you need to get something from upstairs at some point, ask one of them to go for you.
+If your loved ones are visiting and you need to get something from upstairs at any point, ask one of them to go for you.
 This will save you the task of doing so later on.
-Older people should always take advantage of having loved ones around them.
+We should always make the most of having loved ones around us.

 A Lift for your Staircase

 An alternative to walking up and down the staircase is a stairlift.
 This mechanical, motorised device allows you to take a comfortable seat as it carries you up and down the stairs.
-There are a range of models available, with different designs available for different shaped staircases.
+There are many different models available, with different designs available for different shaped staircases.

 Install a Downstairs Toilet

-If the idea of a stairlift doesn’t suit you, then it could be a nice idea to install a downstairs toilet.
-Older people naturally need to use the toilet more than younger people, which means this is the most common reason to use the staircase during the day.
+If the idea of a stairlift doesn’t appeal, then it could be a nice idea to install a downstairs toilet.
+On average, we visit the bathroom around seven times per day.
+What’s more, older people naturally need to use the toilet more than younger people.
+If your only bathroom is upstairs, this adds up to lots of trips up and down the stairs.

-Having a toilet downstairs removes this need to use the staircase, which in-turn decreases the chances of an accident.
+Having a toilet downstairs removes this need to use the staircase, which in turn decreases the chances of an accident.
 Of course, having a toilet downstairs also means you don’t have as far to travel to reach it.
-This means you don’t need to rush, which in itself may trigger a fall.
+This can also help to prevent falls, as it means you won’t need to rush.

 Installing a downstairs toilet may also increase the value of your home should you ever decide to move.